SitePen/dojo-tutorials/recipes/app_controller/app_controller.md

+---
+Category:  Creating Apps
+...

 ## Application Controller

 A page-level controller is the glue that ties together modular functionality to make a living, breathing application.
 We'll implement configuration and an explicit lifecycle over a loosely coupled architecture to assemble a single-page-application of many moving parts.

 ### Introduction

 As a modular toolkit, much of Dojo's documentation and demos concern those individual components in isolation.
 But when you need to assemble together components to make an application, you need some framework to hang those pieces on, and flexibility in how they are wired together.

 ### The Problem

 Best practices suggest keeping a separation of concerns, and to maintain the modularity of the pieces that comprise the application.
 So, how do you manage the loading and initialization of disparate components and wire them up together to get data flowing and user interactions handled in a way that is itself flexible and modular?

 ### The Solution

 A page-level controller is an object that has responsibility for the management of the page or application at a large-grain level.
 It assumes control of the lifecycle of the application and the loading of its parts.
 It initializes and connects together those parts in the correct sequence and keeps specific knowledge of this big picture out of the components themselves.

 [![Flickr Viewer with Fruit Photo](images/fruitLightbox.png)](demo/demo.html)